 I will be using the messaging system on Canvas to contact you outside of class.
-When emailing me, please use proper email etiquette, such as the use of the subject line and an appropriate greeting like, "Hello Dr. Brodsky" (not "Hey" or "Yo."
-Yes, I have received both).
 Please be aware that I check my email sparingly during nights and weekends, so if you send an email after Friday afternoon, please do not expect an answer until Monday morning.